-The Medieval Knight was a male dominated occupation and when creating a woman’s Halloween costume there is not as much source material available for reference.
+The medieval knight was a male-dominated occupation and when creating a woman’s Halloween costume there is not as much source material available for reference.
 However, I doubt very much that a woman’s armor would resemble what modern designers have envisioned.
-Men are covered head to toe in fabric that is supposed to resemble chain mail.
-(In Monty Python and the Holy Grail all the knights armor were made of knitted wool.
+Men are covered head to toe in a fabric that is supposed to resemble chain mail.
+(In Monty Python and the Holy Grail, all the knights' armor was made of knitted wool.
 Only King Arthur had chainmail, weighing 25 pounds.)
 We will forgive the use of fabric instead of actual metal.
 Female knights’ armor does not offer full body protection.
 Their legs are always left unprotected and their arms are rarely shielded.
 As the Black Knight would inform anybody, the limbs are a vulnerable area during combat and should be guarded.

 The caveman/woman did not have textile factories, so they were forced to wear fur.
 Sorry PETA, but at least Halloween costumes are made of faux fur.
 Actually, it is just cheap fabric with fur pattern painted on.
 Anyway...the caveman costumes are envisioned as if the animal was simply skinned and then wrapped around the body to keep warm.
 The shoulders and calves are left exposed but if the limbs were left on then these costumes might start looking more like the respective animal than a caveman.
 Cavewoman costumes appear to be more concerned with covering private parts than offering warmth or protection.
 The bikini style is very popular and when a one piece is created, there seems to be the need to make it a low cut as possible.

-As I write this article the space shuttle Endeavor is being transported to its permanent home at the California Science Center in Los Angeles .
-Although space exploration is still in our future, one chapter in that story has been closed.
-Astronaut costumes for men are very similar in appearance to the actual space suits, but a lot less bulky.
-These costumes are baggy white suits, completely enveloping the wearer in order to protect them from the vacuum of space.
-Sometime a large round helmet is worn to show the need for oxygen.
-On the planet Earth they actually inhibit the ability to breath comfortably, so are often left out.
-Women astronaut never have to worry about the uncomfortable helmet or even the unbearably hot suit.
-Their costume tend to resemble something worn to the racetrack, rather than space.
-These space suits include a mini skirt with shirt that opens up at the top.
-If that gets too hot there is always the skirt with separate halter top that exposes the midriff.
-For some reason that costume comes with leg warmers and opera gloves.
+Female astronauts never have to worry about the uncomfortable helmet or even the unbearably hot suit.
+Their costume tends to resemble something worn to the racetrack, rather than space.
+These spacesuits include a mini skirt with a shirt that opens up at the top.
+If that gets too hot there is always the skirt with a separate halter top that exposes the midriff.
+For some reason, that costume comes with leg warmers and opera gloves.
 Perhaps they are hoping it will draw attention away from the fact that the costume is not actually covering much up.
 The full bodysuits costumes offered are so tight that there is not a lot of room for much else, like oxygen.

 When describing the American Wild West, people tend to think of the classic cowboys and Indians.
 Halloween costumes put their own spin to this classic time in American history.